tim-br/clear_settle_engine/README.md

 ### Installation, Migration, and Running Mix Tasks for ClearSettleEngine

+#### Description

+An engine for clearing and settling events specifically for private markets.

 #### Prerequisites:
 Ensure you have Elixir and PostgreSQL installed on your machine.